 Russia attacks Ukraine with strike drones – Air Force

-On the evening of October 8, Russian forces launched attack drones against Ukraine.
+On the evening of October 9, Russia launched strike drones against Ukraine.

 Updated information:

-At 8:49 p.m., a group of enemy UAVs was spotted over the Sumy region, heading westward.
+At 9:24 p.m., a group of UAVs in Kherson region from TOT.

-At 9:09 p.m., Russian UAVs were moving south from the northern part of the Poltava region.

-At 9:22 p.m., drones were detected in eastern Dnipropetrovsk region, also flying westward.

 Please wait...